 15 Things To Do

-All Aboard at the Interurban Museum
+Explore the Interurban Railway Museum

 Electric rails are nothing new.
 In fact, the Texas Electric Railway was a vital part of Plano history, which you can experience at this downtown gem, the Interurban Museum.
 See the original ticket window and climb onto a refurbished rail car.
 Find out how Plano mistakenly got its name and how the railway was used to shuttle workers until 1948.
-Read more about the Interurban Museum.
+Read more about the Interurban Railway Museum.

 Milk a Cow at Heritage Farmstead